-- 2.1 Scrutiny is recommended to note the latest Medium Term Financial Plan forecasts and the areas to be finalised. - 2.2 Scrutiny is requested to comment on both the MTFP bids and savings targets/proposals and offer any further suggestions for budget review/savings.
+- 2.1 Executive Committee notes and considers the latest Draft Budget and Medium Term Financial Plan forecasts and the areas to be finalised. - 2.2 Executive Scrutiny is requested to support the MTFP bids and savings targets/proposals, considering feedback from the Scrutiny Committee, and resolve to finalise balanced budget proposals for presentation to Scrutiny, Executive and Full Council in February 2020.